|Random Old Ads!|

 STORY / GAMEPLAY

 You are a martial arts fighter and your main cause is to compete in a series of one-on-one karate matches, all supervised by a wise old master.
 The game offers up to 18 different movements, including jumping kicks, roundhouse kicks and a variety of punches and other high and low kicks.
 In this game there is no health bar or something similar but a unique for its time point system with yin-yang signs.
 A loosely timed or borderline kick or punch will grant you with half a yin-yang token, while a well executed move will give a full ones.
 Get two full yin-yangs and you win the round!
-The game features 3 different stages, each one with its own level design and backgrounds.
+The game also supports a two-player mode, in which you can fight with a friend for the honor!
+The Way of the Exploding Fist is am addictive fighting game, and the greatest advantage that it has over many others is that it's well designed and instantly playable!
+The CPC version isn't quite as good as the Commodore 64 game but it's still very good and should provide many hours of enjoyment.

 GRAPHICS / SOUND